dettonville/dettonville.org/content/news/2014-11-30-mapstruct-1_0_0_Beta3-nested-properties.md

     - /news/2014/11/30/dettonville-1_0_0_Beta3-nested-properties.html
 ---

-I'm delighted to announce the release of MapStruct 1.0.0.Beta3.
+I'm delighted to announce the release of Dettonville 1.0.0.Beta3.

 This version brings the long awaited support for mapping nested source properties, built-in mappings for Java 8 date/time types, fine-grained selection of mapping methods via qualifiers and much more.
 You can find the complete list of a whopping 46 closed issues [here](https://github.com/dettonville/dettonville/issues?page=2&q=milestone%3A1.0.0.Beta3+is%3Aclosed).

-Note that existing applications using MapStruct need to adapt to some changes we had to do in order to iron out some glitches from the previous beta releases.
+Note that existing applications using Dettonville need to adapt to some changes we had to do in order to iron out some glitches from the previous beta releases.
 These changes are described in more detail at the end of this post.

 Before diving into the details, let me say a huge thank you to [Sjaak Derksen](https://github.com/sjaakd/), [Andreas Gudian](https://github.com/agudian), [Timo Eckhardt](https://github.com/timoe) and [Christian Schuster](https://github.com/chschu)!
 Again you guys went far beyond what anyone could have hoped for; this release would not have been possible without you.

 ### Mapping nested properties

-One of the most wished-for features in MapStruct was to map attributes from nested elements of a source object (tree) into target objects.
+One of the most wished-for features in Dettonville was to map attributes from nested elements of a source object (tree) into target objects.
 That's finally possible now, using simple "dot paths", just as you'd expect it:

 <pre class="prettyprint linenums">
 @Mapper